Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: GW sensitivity curves for the prospective Uranus Mission

 In the {\textit{baseline}} scenario, we do not assume any improvement with respect to \textit{Cassini}-era tracking technology.
-We require sufficient funding to be allocated to track the spacecraft for 8 hours each day over the mission's 10 year interplanetary cruise.
-The Allan deviation of this scenario is then $\sigma_{\rm A}(10\, \mathrm{s})= 10^{-14}$, at at a sampling rate of 10 seconds.
-The total number of 8 hr tracking runs is approximately 3650.
+The Allan deviation of this scenario is then $\sigma_{\rm A}(10\, \mathrm{s})= 10^{-14}$, at a sampling rate of 10 seconds.
+In this scenario, moderate sensitivity gains with respect to $\textit{Cassini}$ are still expected due to the longer detector arm, as well as the absence of blind spots due to the changing detector geometry along the cruise.

 In the {\textit{priority}} scenario, we assume that optimising currently available tracking technology becomes one of the explicit targets of the mission before launch.
 We assume that the Allan deviation at 10 seconds is reduced to the optimal \textit{Cassini}-era value of $3\times 10^{-15}$, which was achieved with a longer averaging time of $\tau = 10^4$ s.

-Once again, we require sufficient funding to be allocated to for tracking.
-In the {\textit{optimistic}} scenario, we assume that an unspecified technological improvement in tracking technology will have acquired an appropriate readiness level for an interplanetary mission.
+In the {\textit{optimistic}} scenario, we assume that technological improvements in tracking technology (see, \eg, Sec.~\ref{sec:noise}) will have acquired an appropriate readiness level for an interplanetary mission.
 As a proxy for such technological improvements, we assume an Allan deviation at 10 seconds of $10^{-15}$.
-Additionally, we assume that that several tracking stations distributed across the globe be utilised, assuring 24 hours of tracking per day.
 We discuss the prospects to achieve such low levels of noise in Section \ref{subsec:optical}.
-Here we simply note that by the time the UOP is operational, almost half a century of technological improvement will have taken place since the launch of the \textit{Cassini} mission.
+Here we simply note that by the time the UOP is operational, almost half a century of technological improvement will have taken place since the launch of the \textit{Cassini} mission.}